5 Newsletter Templates To Inspire You

 Be sure to include your social media links in your newsletter.
 The beehiiv editor allows you to include these at the top or bottom of your newsletter automatically.

-Regardless of what template you choose to use, though, having social media icons for easy sharing of your newsletter makes for a fantastic way to skyrocket your subscriber count.
+Regardless of what template you choose to use, having social media icons for easy sharing of your newsletter makes for a fantastic way to skyrocket your subscriber count.

 Clear Call-To-Action